sfu-discourse-lab/MisInfoText/README.md

 MinInfoText repository consists of three major sections:
 * List of datasets that we have collected by scraping fact-checking websites, whose basic function is to find and tag false news.
-* List of datasets that have been published in previous NLP papers and are usefull for building misinformation detection models.
+* List of other datasets that have been published in previous NLP papers and are usefull for building misinformation detection models.
-* List of potential fact-checking websites that we have not yet tried in our data collection but could be useful in future work.
+* List of potential fact-checking websites that we have not yet used in our data collection effort but could be employed in future work.

 ## Data scraped from fact-checking websites